-Prerequisite: COM 110, 240 and ENG 312 or consent of instructor, ENG 102.
+Prerequisite: ENG 312 or or instructor approval, ENG 102.
 Study of the principles of play direction including play selection, analysis, and patterning of auditory and visual elements of production, culminating in the direction of a one-act play.
 3 credits.